Characterization of Low-energy Ionization Signals in Silicon Detectors for the Nab Experiment: Introduction

 Precise measurements of $\beta$ decay provide rigorous tests that refine our understanding of the Standard Model of Particle Physics.
 One such test involves measurement of elements of the Cabibbo-Kobayashi-Maskawa (CKM) matrix, which is unitary in the Standard Model.
 There is currently tension in measurements of CKM unitarity as determined from kaon and superallowed $0^+ \rightarrow 0^+$ decays, referred to as the Cabibbo Angle Anomaly (CAA) \cite{ciriglianoScrutinizingCKMUnitarity2023, Antonelli:2009ws}.
 Precision measurements of free neutron decay can provide valuable input in determining $V_{ud}$, since they do not include nuclear correction uncertainties present in superallowed decays, therefore targeting one possible contribution to the CAA.
 However, determining $V_{ud}$ from neutrons does require a separate measurement of the nucleon isovector axial charge, $g_A$, which can be determined from a measurement of the electron-neutrino angular correlation.

 The decay rate, $\Gamma$, for unpolarized neutrons is given to leading order by \cite{Jackson1957}

 where $\vec{p}_e$ and $E_e$ are the momentum and energy of the electron, $\vec{p}_{\bar{\nu}_e}$ and $E_{\bar{\nu}_e}$ are the momentum and energy of the neutrino, the parameter $a$ specifies the electron-anti-neutrino angular correlation, and $b$ is the Fierz interference coefficient (zero in the Standard Model of particle physics).
-Because direct detection of the anti-neutrino is not feasible, to determine $a$ the Nab experiment relies on the conservation of energy to write the observables in terms of the proton momentum $p_p$ and the electron energy, to leading order
+Because direct detection of the anti-neutrino is not feasible, to determine $a$ the Nab experiment relies on momentum and energy conservation to write the observables in terms of the proton momentum $p_p$ and the electron energy, to leading order

 where $E_0$ is the electron endpoint energy.
 The Nab experiment is designed to measure $a$ with an ultimate precision goal of 0.1\% \cite{pocanic_2009, Nab:2012hnc}.
 A second physics target for Nab involves measurements of the electron energy spectrum to place sub-percent constraints on the presence of the Fierz interference term (Eq.~\ref{eq:decay_rate}) \cite{Baessler_2024}.